I’ll be 45 in October next year (2022), and lately, I have been thinking a lot about taking a personal sabbatical – a PAUSE in life so to say.

-I have and live an amazing life – which I am eternally grateful for: I live in a beautiful apartment at the seafront of St Leonards-on-Sea, I have a wonderful family and friends, I love what I do and earn enough to live good and well, I am debt-free and have got savings plus a retirement fund put aside.
+I have and live an amazing life – which I am eternally grateful for: I live in a beautiful apartment on the seafront of St Leonards-on-Sea, I have a wonderful family and friends, I love what I do and earn enough to live good and well, I am debt-free and have got savings plus a retirement fund put aside.

-I’ve spent the month of March doing some much-needed deep inner-work, I’ve been thinking a lot about what I truly wanted for the next season of my life, so I’ve been plotting my dreams on a timeline.
+I’ve spent the month of March doing some much-needed deep inner work, I’ve been thinking a lot about what I truly wanted for the next season of my life, so I’ve been plotting my dreams on a timeline.